Cecilia D'Anastasio: At Wired

 D'Anastasio was hired as a staff writer for Wired magazine in 2020.
 In March, she received SXSW's inaugural Journalist of the Year award at the 2020 Gaming Awards for her "groundbreaking and influential" coverage of the video game industry.
 In October, the magazine launched its Wired Games section, which covers the video game industry.
 The section features work written by various staff writers including D'Anastasio.
 Later that year, Forbes named her to its 30 Under 30 list in the media category.

 At Bloomberg News

 After two years writing for Wired magazine, at the beginning of 2022 D'Anastasio joined Bloomberg News to cover the video game industry.
+D'Anastasio won the 2024 George Polk Award for Technology Reporting for her reporting on child exploitation in Roblox.
+For the same piece, she was a finalist for the 2025 ASME Awards.